 Back pain while breastfeeding is common during the initial days when the newborn requires feedings every one to three hours (1).
 Frequent feedings and recent delivery can be quite taxing for the new mother and often strain their back.
 As a result, many lactating mothers seek medical care for back pain that worsens or becomes chronic over time.

-Although back pain during breastfeeding is bothersome, many corrective measures, specific breastfeeding positions, and gentle exercises help new moms soothe their backs.
+Although back pain during lactation is bothersome, many corrective measures, specific breastfeeding positions, and gentle exercises help new moms soothe their backs.
 Practicing these measures can help prevent the pain from becoming chronic in many cases.

 Read this post to learn about some tips to avoid and manage back pain while breastfeeding.